BradGreig/LEGO-analysis/docs/index.md

 ### Summary of findings

-In summary, inflation adjusted price metrics are decreasing with time implying the price paid per piece or weight in grams of LEGO are currently the cheapest they have ever been.
+Inflation adjusted price metrics are decreasing with time implying the price paid per piece or weight in grams of LEGO are currently the cheapest they have ever been.
 However, the median size of sets is currently increasing at a faster rate than these stable or decreasing cost metrics (adjusted for inflation).
 This has led to an increase in the median cost of LEGO sets.
 In short, this leads to higher retail price of sets.
 Giving the appearance that LEGO has become more expensive.

 However, this is purely driven by LEGO releasing more large sets (by weight and by pieces) year on year.
 So while the retail prices are higher, these LEGO sets also contain more pieces and/or weigh more.